 1. Stage: Multiple Selection Test and A Bit Of Coding

-There’s about 19-20 questions in this test.
-At most, 3 of them can be small coding questions which you’ll have to perform in text boxes at the same page.
+There are about 19-20 questions in this test.
+At most, 3 of them can be small coding questions which you’ll have to perform in text boxes on the same page.
 For example, they may give you an empty class and ask you to count words in a sentence with a specific letter in it.

 Especially taking a good look at Java 7, Nio 2, Java 8 Streams, Lambda Expressions before taking this test can be a great idea.

 Plus, since there’s minor similarity with Oracle Certified Java Developer exams, working on their questions can be a good practice.
 (For example, Integer in Java caches internally by JVM between -127 and +128).